 4. General Motors — $3.58 Billion

 GM was found to have allowed vehicles with severe issues to go to market, resulting in customer deaths and the recall of millions of cars, trucks, and SUVs.
-With most of the recalls having occurred over the past year, the realization of how much the company is receiving in subsidies has been more of an afterthought than anything.
+With all of the recalls, the realization of how much the company is receiving in subsidies has been more of an afterthought than anything.
 Though GM is getting things turned around, it’s still likely to be on the receiving end of public money for quite some time.

 3. Intel — $3.87 Billion